Life in the jungles

 It took a number of days in the jungle to track down the beast, and then half a day to follow its most recent pug marks.
 When the two finally reached the panther, in fairly dense jungle, they were suddenly attacked — actually it was Freddy who had the panther on top of him.
 It bit into his neck and shoulder, and raked open the front of his body with its claws.
 My father fired a shot to distract it and drive it away, and then attended to his friend.

-Shortly thereafter I was born, and the two decided to abandon the family tradition.
-They named me after their dead dear friend.
+Shortly thereafter I was born, and the two decided to abandon the family tradition and name me after their dead dear friend.
 So I became Frederick Alois Friedel (and two years later my brother was duly named Alois John).

 Alois Friedl biographical stories